How to add a BFM dashboard to your platform

 How Codat can help

-As a universal API, Codat consolidates multiple data sources into an intuitive interface—providing an easy way for you to create dashboards that pull all the disparate data your customers are looking for into one place.
+Codat makes it quicker and easier to create dashboards that pull all the disparate data your customers are looking for into one place.
 Whether that’s accounting data, commerce data, banking data, or all three, our robust platform lets you surface information in real-time from a variety of sources to help your customers tackle business-critical issues like:

 - Money management.